 Unique Value Proposition

-Your unique value proposition is what market need you’re planning to solve.
+Your unique value proposition is the market need you’re planning to solve.
 Think of it as your secret ingredient – your “special sauce.”
-This may be a combination of factors including customer service, technology, or a twist on a product or service, or just one of those.
-Create the case for why your product deserves to have a sustainable business built around it.
+This may be a combination of factors including customer service, technology, a twist on a product or service, etc. Create the case for why your product deserves to have a sustainable business built around it.